 "This new high-performance home creates a "good/better/best" option in the manufactured home market," says Mark Johnson, residential energy conservation specialist at BPA.
 "And a new minimum building standard could deliver tremendous energy savings for decades to come."

 The entry of new, super-efficient models could also reinvigorate a relatively stale manufactured home market.
 "Manufacturers and retailers are excited about these new homes," says Brady Peeks with Northwest Energy Works, Inc., an organization under contract with BPA that's helping manufacturers systemize their building process of new high-performance homes.
 "And we expect consumers will be too, especially those who want to conserve energy and are concerned about their carbon footprint."

 The Bothell home is one of four completed prototypes.
-Three others have been cited in Toledo, Wash.
+Three others have been sited in Toledo, Wash.
 (Lewis County Public Utility District), Pullman, Wash.
 (Avista Corp.) and Otis, Ore.
 (PacifiCorp).
-And another four homes are expected to be cited throughout the region in the next few months.
+And another four homes are expected to be sited throughout the region in the next few months.

 The project is part of the U.S. Department of Energy's "Building America Partnership for Improved Residential Construction" program.
 Other partners include: Community Frameworks, Ecotope, Environmental Protection Agency's Energy Star New Homes Program, Manufactured Housing Associations and Washington State University.Attached Media Files: New high-performance manufactured home delivers big energy savings.